Sensitive Skin

 - Steer clear of highly-scented products and detergents

-- Use gentle soap-free cleansers that won’t disrupt the skin barrier
+- Use gentle, soap-free cleansers that won’t disrupt the skin barrier

 - Avoid harsh exfoliants and chemical peels